maksverver/pushfight/README.md

 # Solving Push Fight

-This repository contains code used to solve Push Fight, an abstract board game for designed by Brett Picotte, available from https://pushfightgame.com/
+This repository contains code used to solve Push Fight, an abstract board game for two players designed by Brett Picotte, available from https://pushfightgame.com/

 ## Rules of the Game